davitb/arag/README.md

-arag is a "redis" like server completely written in C++ 11.
+arag is a "redis" compatible server completely written in C++ 11.